bregman-arie/devops-exercises/README.md

 <details>
 <summary>What SRE team is responsible for?</summary><br><b>

-One can argue whether it's per company definition or a global one but at least according to a large companies, like Google for example, the SRE team is responsible for availability, latency, performance, efficiency, change management, monitoring, emergency response, and capacity planning of their services
+Google: "the SRE team is responsible for availability, latency, performance, efficiency, change management, monitoring, emergency response, and capacity planning of their services"
 </b></details>

 ## Jenkins